Policy Index

 All research articles published undergo full double-blind peer-review, key characteristics of which are listed below:

-• All final publication decisions are made by the journals’ Editor-in-Chief and Managing Editor, on the basis of the reviews provided.
+- All final publication decisions are made by the Journal’s Editor-in-Chief and, where a Managing Editor is appointed, by the Managing Editor as well, on the basis of the reviews provided.

 The review process is an important aspect of the publication process of an article.
 It helps an editor in making a decision on an article and also enables the author to improve the manuscript.